julioisaias/realtime-rs/README.md

 ## Realtime-rs

-### A basic and initial implementation of realtime client for supabase.io, build from scratch
+A basic and initial implementation of realtime client for supabase.io, build from scratch using pure websocket protocol.

 ## How to use